 #1.
 Quiksilver –“Stay High”

-Quiksilver is under the Boardriders, Inc. umbrella, who owns other brands like Roxy and DC Shoes.
-The logo which was designed in 1973 was by its founders Alan Green and John Law was inspired by the Japanese painter Hokusai’s woodcut – The Great Wave off Kanagawa.
+Quiksilver is under the Boardriders, Inc. umbrella, which owns other brands like Roxy and DC Shoes.
+The logo, designed in 1973 by its founders Alan Green and John Law, was inspired by the Japanese painter Hokusai’s woodcut – The Great Wave off Kanagawa.
 The logo depicts a large wave with a mountain on a red backdrop.

 This surf brand started in a simple surf lifestyle but has now evolved into an influential brand that delivers excellent fashion for anyone seeking performance and comfort in the scene of adventure sports.
-Part of their growth as a brand is their line of ski and snowboard apparel and accessories.
+Their line of ski and snowboard apparel and accessories is part of their growth as a brand.